Frequently asked questions

 I'm considering a swap from a MSci degree to a BSc degree, when is the latest I can do it?

 College regulations state that the latest a student can swap between degree programmes is the end of March of your third year.
 Here in Physics we normally ask students to decide before the last day of term 2.
 This gives students time to change their minds before the final College deadline.
 To be able to swap between MSci and BSc degree in the third year, you muse take a standard BSc project or an Essay Project as an option in Year 3.

 Do I lose marks if I have a poor attendance record?

-We keep a record of attendance in lab, tutorials and project meetings.
+We keep a record of attendance in lab, seminars, tutorials and project meetings.
 We occasionally take the register in a lecture.
 You will not lose marks for poor attendance, but your record might be mentioned when your Personal Tutor writes a reference for you.

 How do I find out information about Commemoration Day?

 Students can contact the Graduation Team to get details of the ceremony or tickets on the Imperial Graduation website.

 Who should I contact if I have a visa problem?

 If you are a Tier 4 student, changes to your course of study may have implications for your immigration status in the UK.
 Imperial College has a team of dedicated immigration advisers who can provide advice and guidance to you if your course is changing due to your exam results.
 Please ensure that you contact them for advice on firstname.lastname@example.org